tcharding/talks/lca-2018/talk.md

 Giving work to newbies takes effort too
  - It takes time to explain it.
+ - Reviewing patches takes time, especially newbie patches.
  - They have a nasty habit of pestering you when they either can't do it or they do it wrong.

 Get some people skills!
-You can convince hackers to spend some of their time on you, they benefit because:
+If you can convince a kernel hacker to spend some of their time on you, they benefit because:
  - It's nice when things that you want done get done by other people.
  - It's nice when people respect you, asking someones guidance is a sign of respect.
  - You learn things by teaching, hackers tend to like learning things.